TejasViswa/PIC20A_Disc/Week_1/Introduction.md

 - I have received emails 1 hour before submission time, I am still willing to help if I have time but I at least need to plan and know about it.

 ## Important Facts to know
 - In PIC 20A TAs do not grade homework.
-I cannot help you if you feel you have been graded unfairly .I CANNOT PROCESS EXTENTION REQUESTS.
+I cannot help you if you feel you have been graded unfairly .
+I do not process regrade requests.
 You can either talk to the Prof. or do a regrade request.
 - Make sure your code runs on the IDE in the PIC Lab before you submit your HW.
 - If an individual student has a doubt it can happen that I resolve it and post it on Github.
 - Sometimes your email gets pushed down under the barrage of emails I get; I am a grad student and I get course emails too.
 Please send a follow-up email if you do not receive a reply in say 5-10 hours.